 EPS Ltd is the Master Distributor of FLAIR® Equine Nasal Strips in New Zealand, Australia, Singapore, Malaysia and Hong Kong.

-The company has been awarded over 15 U.S. and international patents directed to the discovery that by supporting the external wall of the nasal passages, nasal strips reduce upper airway resistance to improve equine health and optimize performance.
-Since their introduction at the 1999 Breeder’s Cup races and the 2000 Olympics, the Strips have been regularly used for training and competition by world class professional horsemen as well as amateur owners around the world.
+The company has been awarded over 20 patents in the U.S. and around the world directed to technologies based on the discovery that by supporting the external wall of the nasal passages, nasal strips reduce upper airway resistance to improve equine health and optimize performance.
+Since their introduction at the 1999 Breeder’s Cup races and the 2000 Olympics, FLAIR Strips have been regularly used for training and competition by world class professional horsemen as well as amateur owners around the world.